ssantosv/py4wsl/README.md

-# 🐧 WSL-Python: Wrapper to interact with WSL from Python
+# 🐧 Py4Wsl: Wrapper to interact with WSL from Python

 ---

-## 🚀 What is WSL-Python?
+## 🚀 What is Py4Wsl?

-**WSL-Python** is a library that allows you to easily and powerfully interact with the Windows Subsystem for Linux (WSL) directly from Python.
+**Py4Wsl** is a library that allows you to easily and powerfully interact with the Windows Subsystem for Linux (WSL) directly from Python.
 It provides a *wrapper* to execute commands, manage distributions, manipulate files between Windows and WSL, and configure different aspects of your WSL environment, all from your Python code.

-> **WSL-Python uses both Python's `subprocess` module and native calls to the Windows `wslapi.dll` DLL, selecting the most suitable method depending on the needs of each operation.** This allows combining flexibility, compatibility, and maximum performance.
+> **Py4Wsl uses both Python's `subprocess` module and native calls to the Windows `wslapi.dll` DLL, selecting the most suitable method depending on the needs of each operation.** This allows combining flexibility, compatibility, and maximum performance.

 Ideal for automation, administration tools, continuous integration, or simply to make your life with WSL much easier.